The Ottawa Region is known for its spectacular nature and outdoor charm, as well as the magic of Canada’s capital.

 Go apple picking at the stunning Ottawa area Orchards, and choose from several varieties such as the Cortland Apple, McIntosh, Ambrosia, Golden Delicious and more, and complement your visit with a wagon ride, a walk through the corn maze, or a stroll on a forest trail.

-5. Attend the Ottawa International Animation Festival
+7. Attend the Ottawa International Animation Festival

-6. Fall Fairs
+8. Fall Fairs

-After a year of hiatus, in-person agricultural fairs are back.
 Ride the midway, see demolition derby and more at Carp Fair and Metcalfe Fair.

-7. Day of the Dead
+9. Day of the Dead

 Immerse yourself in Mexican culture in the midst of the historic ByWard Market neighbourhood as the community gathers to celebrate the lives of the deceased with food, drink, parties, festivals, and activities the dead enjoyed in their lifetime.
 With special programming including Mariachi performances, authentic Mexican cuisine, artisan market, folkloric dancers and much more, the Dead of the Dead Festival is an unforgettable experience.

-8. Enjoy the Cranberry at Upper Canada Cranberries
+10. Enjoy the Cranberry at Upper Canada Cranberries

 Pick some juicy, nutritious cranberries at the only commercial cranberry grower in Eastern Ontario – Upper Canada Cranberries.
 This vitamin C-loaded fruit is used to make amazing frozen sliced cranberries, jams, and sauces, available on the farm.
 The farm is open most days during harvest time from mid-September to mid-November.

-9. Hike to a Scenic Lookout
+11. Hike to a Scenic Lookout

 What better time to hike to a lookout than visiting a scenic lookout from where you can enjoy fabulous fall colours?
 Visit some of the lookouts in and around the Ottawa and Gatineau area where you can enjoy panoramic views and both hidden gems and well-known spots in the outdoors.

-10. Pumpkin Fest
+12. Pumpkin Fest

 Bring a picnic and come join for a ghostly gathering in a country setting at Proulx Maple & Berry Farm, just a few minutes from Orleans and 30 minutes east of downtown Ottawa.

-12. Carleton University Butterfly Show
+14. Carleton University Butterfly Show

 Every year the Carleton University Biology Department hosts its annual Butterfly Show.
 During the days leading into the Thanksgiving weekend, over 1300 live exotic butterflies are released into the Nesbitt Biology building greenhouses.
 Visit the greenhouse to enjoy a world of butterflies.

-14. Zipline through Camp Fortune
+16. Zipline through Camp Fortune

 Head to Camp Fortune and challenge your strength and endurance on the aerial courses and zip lines.

-16. Fall Rhapsody
+17. Fall Rhapsody

 View the stunning change of fall colours through Gatineau Park.
 Pack for a picnic, take a walk through the woods, or enjoy a breezy bike ride along the beautiful landscape.

-17. Celebrate Halloween season at Saunders’ Farm
+18. Celebrate the Halloween season at Saunders’ Farm

-A family tradition for a million guests, join the regulars at Saunders’ Farm and enjoy food, fun, and amazing memories whilst celebrating haunting season in the day and fright fest at night.
+A family tradition for a million guests, join the regulars at Saunders’ Farm and enjoy food, fun, and amazing memories whilst celebrating the haunting season in the day and fright fest at night.

-18. Go on an Ottawa Haunted Walk
+19. Go on an Ottawa Haunted Walk

 Celebrating 20 years of haunted storytelling adventures in Ottawa, as well as Toronto and Kingston, the Haunted Walk tours guests around some of the most haunted spots around the city.

-19. Relax at the Nordik Spa-Nature
+20. Relax at the Nordik Spa-Nature

 Take some time for self-care at the Nordik Spa-Nature – a place “where everything can wait”, and relaxation is your primary purpose.
 Details

-20. Flyover Gatineau Park with Ottawa Biplane Adventures
+21. Flyover Gatineau Park with Ottawa Biplane Adventures

 Take a seat in an open cockpit Biplane and fly across Ottawa to see fall colours from up above.

-21. Performing Arts at NAC
+22. Performing Arts at NAC

 23. Go on a Haunted Hay Ride